dauwhe/html-first/README.md

 # Web Publications TOC Explainer

 We propose to use the HTML ```nav``` element to bind together web resources into a web publication.
 Such a publication is defined by an ordered list of links, and HTML is ideally suited to create such a list that is understandable by both human readers and machines.
-Basing web publications on a table of contents allows for easy authoring, a natural upgrade path from existing web books and EPUBs, avoids duplication, and helps meet accessibility requirements.
+Basing web publications on a table of contents allows for easy authoring, a natural upgrade path from existing web books and EPUBs, avoids duplication, and helps meet accessibility and usability requirements.

 ## What is a web publication?